 Next, there should be a Results section that presents the data you collected and a Discussion that allows you to interpret the data in light of existing literature (how does your data compare and contrast to other studies on the topic?).
-Like the Methods section, these two sections may be adapted - however it is essential to keep a systematic and rigorous approach to your work that explains what you did and why you did it, no matter what headings you use and using the literature to support and justify your process (and appropriately referencing this literature).
+Like the Methods section, these two sections may be adapted - however it is essential to keep a systematic, critical and rigorous approach to your work that explains what you did and why you did it, no matter what headings you use, and that uses the literature to support and justify each step of the process (and appropriately referencing this literature).